 I used to have cats.
 By their instinctive nature they chase things.
 Once in a while I would take out a laser pointer and put a red dot on the floor.
 The cats go after it.
 I point the laser light up and down the hallway and the cats chase the red dot zooming around on the floor.
 We humans with our mind can get trapped in a similar way chasing dead ends questions.
 The mind asks questions and then we go spinning in circles trying to find answers.
 We end up feeling trapped but don’t know by what.

 I spoke with James the other day who was trying to figure out what he should do about his relationship.
-He and his girlfriend had broken it off again and he didn’t know if he should give up or try whole heartedly to commit.
+He and his girlfriend had broken it off again and he didn’t know if he should give up or try to fully commit.
 It was a pattern he had done before.

 He was frustrated because he couldn’t come up with an answer to his question.
 It was especially frustrating because James is an educated, intelligent, and professionally successful guy.
 As a smart guy his mind believed he should be able to answer the question.
 Because he didn’t have a clear answer he felt trapped, stupid, frustrated, and confused.
 What was wrong with him that he couldn’t figure this out?

 Should I end the Relationship